SecchiAlessandro/LumadaAI/README.txt

 # Lumada AI

-## Overview
+## Description

-**Lumada AI** is a sophisticated multi-agent framework designed to scan and retrieve information from Hitachi Group's products and solutions websites.
-The framework features a supervisory agent, LumadaAI, that intelligently directs queries to the appropriate agent based on the user’s questions, ensuring accurate and relevant responses.
+**Lumada AI** is a multi-agent framework that scans Hitachi Group's products and solutions websites.
+It utilizes a supervisory agent called **LumadaAI**, which intelligently directs user queries to specialized agents based on the context of the question.

-## Features
+## Key Features

-- **Multi-Agent Framework:** Leverages multiple specialized agents for different categories of queries, enhancing the efficiency of information retrieval.
+- **Multi-Agent System:** Multiple agents handle specific areas of knowledge, ensuring efficient and accurate responses.
-- **Intelligent Supervision:** The LumadaAI supervisor intelligently determines the best agent to handle a given query, improving response accuracy and user experience.
+- **Supervisory Control:** The LumadaAI supervisor analyzes queries and selects the most suitable agent for each question.
-- **Web Scanning:** Capable of scanning Hitachi Group websites to gather information on various products and solutions.
+- **Web Scraping Capabilities:** Automates the process of extracting information from Hitachi Group websites.
-- **Dynamic Query Handling:** Adapts to different types of questions, providing precise answers based on the user's needs.
+- **Contextual Understanding:** Adapts to various types of questions to provide relevant and precise answers.

-## Installation
+## Installation Guide

-To set up Lumada AI, follow these steps:
+To install and run Lumada AI, please follow these instructions:

 1. **Clone the Repository:**
    ```bash